 “I wanted to raise awareness of the issues that I'm working on.
-And I feel responsible for sharing my learnings to a broader audience because I was able to learn so much from my interactions in the villages in Sikkim and Darjeeling,” said the doctoral student in the Faculty of Forestry.
+And I feel responsible for sharing my learnings to a broader audience because I was able to learn so much from my interactions in the villages in Sikkim and Darjeeling,” said the doctoral student in the Faculty of Medicine.

 Saori’s current research is inspired by her time in the Himalayas.
 After she finished her first master’s degree, she was motivated to realize a dream she’d had since she was 14—to live in a village somewhere in the world for one year.
 She wanted to see the world through a different perspective.
 Saori moved to the northern part of Sikkim, where people still have strong connections to the forest and maintain traditional ecological knowledge.

 “People used to have diversity of agricultural crops.
 That was replaced by monocultural cardamom.
 But cardamom collapsed in early 2000s and that really devastated the village economy,” she explained.